Loading lesson…

 If you want to be a consultant: In high school, debate and student government matter more than you think.
 In college, top-tier GPA at a target school is the default path to MBB (McKinsey, BCG, Bain) and Big Four strategy.
 Major does not matter; grades do.
 Case interview prep is its own skill — practice 50+ cases before on-campus recruiting.
 Consulting compensates well, runs hard, and has high turnover (many leave for corporate strategy or industry).
 AI has made the hours better and the juniors fewer.
 The survivors in 2026 are client-ready within two years.

-What is the core idea behind "Management Consultant in 2026: Decks at the Speed of Thought"?
+What is the main idea of "Management Consultant in 2026: Decks at the Speed of Thought"?

-Which best describes the scope of "Management Consultant in 2026: Decks at the Speed of Thought"?
+Which action would help you apply "Management Consultant in 2026: Decks at the Speed of Thought" responsibly?